One of the biggest priorities of this university - above research and education - is campus safety. ...... Continue

 Jayce works to effectively advocate for students to ensure that their funds are being allocated adequately.

-As Senate President, Cory will be the chief executive and administrative officer of the Senate.
+As Senate President, Dylan will be the chief executive and administrative officer of the Senate.
 He will preserve parliamentary law, maintain the decorum of meetings, and will serve as a neutral arbiter of the Senate.

-As Senate President Pro Tempore, Elliot will serve as Chair of the Replacement and Agenda Committee and Chair of the ADA Allocations Committee.
+As Senate President Pro Tempore, Joseph will serve as Chair of the Replacement and Agenda Committee and Chair of the ADA Allocations Committee.
 He will also serve as the Chair of the Senate whenever the Senate President is absent from the chair.

 This person serves as the Chief Justice of the Student Body, and strives to achieve a just resolution to each dispute properly brought under the Supreme Court's jurisdiction.